-Wetlands of 20 acres or more shall require structures to be located outside of wetlands and wetland buffers except as provided below with limited exceptions.
-Such exceptions are applicable only when site characteristics are such that wetland impacts cannot be avoided; the impacts are limited to the minimum necessary to allow the permitted use of the property; the site development or use complies with federal and state review agencies for permitting and mitigation, and the land use designation on the property permits the development of a land use activity listed below; site characteristics are such that wetland impacts cannot be avoided; the impacts are limited to the minimum necessary to allow the permitted use of the property; and the site development or use complies with federal and state review agencies for permitting and mitigation:
+Wetlands of 20 acres or more shall require structures to be located outside of wetlands and wetland buffers with limited exceptions.
+Such exceptions are applicable only when site characteristics are such that wetland impacts cannot be avoided; the impacts are limited to the minimum necessary to allow the permitted use of the property; the site development or use complies with federal and state review agencies for permitting and mitigation, and the land use designation on the property permits the development of a land use activity listed below:

-- 1. Residential lots of record existing on or before the adoption of the Comprehensive Plan which do not contain sufficient uplands to permit development of a residence without encroaching into wetlands may be developed with one residential dwelling, - 2.
+- Residential lots of record existing on or before the adoption of the Comprehensive Plan which do not contain sufficient uplands to permit development of a residence without encroaching into wetlands may be developed with one residential dwelling, - 2.
 Resource-based recreational facilities such as trails, boardwalks, piers, and boat ramps, - 3.
 Private water-related facilities, such as boathouses, docks and bulkheads, and - 4.
 Essential public services, access roads and appurtenant structures.